ash-project/ash/documentation/tutorials/get-started-with-ash-and-phoenix.md

     # Defines custom read action which fetches post by id.
     read :by_id do
-      # This action has one parameter :id of type :uuid
+      # This action has one argument :id of type :uuid
       argument :id, :uuid, allow_nil?: false
-      # Tells us we expect this action to return a single results
+      # Tells us we expect this action to return a single result
       get? true
-      # filters the :id given in the argument
+      # Filters the `:id` given in the argument
-      # against the id of each element in the resource
+      # against the `id` of each element in the resource
       filter expr(id == ^arg(:id))
     end
   end